BillOatmanWork/SubtitleCreator/README.md

 ## Note
 Based on my testing, using the medium model does a great job.
 However, depending upon the strength of your machine running this app, it can take quite a while to generate the subtitles.
 My box is several years old and by no means a supercomputer but not a boat anchor either, a recording that was 66 minutes in length took 60 minutes to generate the SRT file.

+## Note
+SubtitleCreator is CharityWare.
+If you like this program and find it of value, please consider making a donation to a local charity that benefits children such as Special Olympics.

 ## Thanks to
 - [@trananh1992](https://github.com/trananh1992/WinWhisper-SRT) for creating the WinWhisper-SRT project.